knobs-dials/duppy/README.md

 Delete logic
 =====
+* note -n, dry-run, which only tells you what it would do

 * There are some parameters that assist deleting files

-* which will refuse to delete every copy - but note that doesn't mean you can't make a mess for yourself
+* which will refuse to delete every copy (but you can still make a mess for yourself, e.g. deleting randomly from structured directories)

-* note also -n, dry-run, which only tells you what it would do

 * Example: If you find duplicates, and any of them is in a directory called justdownloaded, choose that to delete